wimvanderbauwhede/RefactorF4Acc/tests/velfg_memory_reduction_openmp/README.md

 BUGS 2023-04-26

 It looks to me like there is some major bug here: scalarisation relies on get_global_id to determine the iterators, and that is used to determine which arrays can become stream vars.
-So I can't comment out get_global_id!
-Instead, I should define it as a no-op
+So what I've done is accept global_id as a special arg.
+There is still a bug in the scalarisation: the global_id is removed in the end, because it is an index var.
+=> FIXED

 non-map args are missing in the main program; also, some of the cast/reshape are plain wrong, and others are not needed because the dimensions are the same.
 => FIXED